Nadezhda von Meck

 Nadezhda Filaretovna von Meck (Надежда Филаретовна фон Мекк; – 13 January 1894) was a Russian businesswoman who became an influential patron of the arts, especially music.
 She is best known today for her artistic relationship with Pyotr Ilyich Tchaikovsky, supporting him financially for thirteen years, so that he could devote himself full-time to composition, while stipulating that they were never to meet.
 Tchaikovsky dedicated his Symphony No. 4 in F minor to her.
 She also gave financial support to several other musicians, including Nikolai Rubinstein and Claude Debussy.

 Life

 Childhood

 Nadezhda von Meck was born Nadezhda Filaretovna Frolovskaya, in a family which owned large landed estates.
-Her father, Filaret Frolovsky, embraced his love of music from an early age, while from her mother, Anastasia Dimitryevna Potemkina, she learned energy, determination, and business acumen.
+Her father, Filaret Frolovsky, embraced her love of music from an early age, while from her mother, Anastasia Dimitryevna Potemkina, she learned energy, determination, and business acumen.

 A serious student of music in her youth, Nadezhda became a capable pianist with a good knowledge of the classical repertoire.
 She also mastered some foreign languages, learned to appreciate the visual arts, and read widely in literature, history, and philosophy, especially the work of Arthur Schopenhauer and the Russian idealist Vladimir Solovyov.